zhengxwen/HIBAG.gpu/README.md

 | 1x NVIDIA Tesla V100   | double    | 18.4   |

-*† 'mixed' is a mixed precision between half and single*
+*† ‘mixed’ is a mixed precision between half and single*

 *† models built on HLA-A, -B, -C, -DRB1 using HIBAG v1.26.1 and HIBAG.gpu v0.99.0, and the average is reported*